thienkimtranhoang/tp/docs/UserGuide.md

 **Q: How can I track my income?**
 A: You can use the `add-income` command to log income entries.
 Simply provide the amount, category, description, and date when entering the command.

-**Q: Can I specify the date format for my entries?**
+**Q: Do I have to specify the date format for my entries?**
 A: Yes!
 The date must follow the `DD-MM-YYYY` format.
 If the date is in the wrong format, an error message will be displayed.

 **Q: Is there a limit to the number of expenses or incomes I can add?**
 A: No, BudgetFlow does not impose a limit on the number of entries.
 You can keep adding entries as needed.

 **Q: How do I view a list of my expenses or incomes?**
 A: Use the `list-expenses` or `list-incomes` commands to view your recorded entries.
-You can filter them by date or category as needed.
+You can also filter them as needed using `filter-expense` and `filter-income` command.

 **Q: What happens if I input an invalid command?**
 A: If you input an invalid command or incorrect format, BudgetFlow will show an error message specifying what went wrong.
 Please double-check the command format for correct usage.